Self-learning Monte Carlo with equivariant Transformer: Introduction

-The symmetry of a system is essential to describe in physics, which corresponds to the imposition of an inductive bias in probability models in machine learning \cite{cao2021random, koyama2023neural}.
-For example, convolutional layers for neural nets respect translational symmetry, which helps in image recognition \cite{cohen2016group}.
-It has been generalized to general symmetries \cite{cohen2016group}, and is applied to a large class of models in physics \cite{Albergo_2019,Kanwar_2020,Boyda_2021,Albergo_2021,hackett2021flowbased,Albergo_2022,Abbott_2022,abbott2022sampling,abbott2023normalizing}.
+The symmetry of a system is essential to its description in physics.
+In machine learning, the imposition of an inductive bias in probability models corresponds to the symmetry of the system \cite{cao2021random, koyama2023neural}.
+For example, convolutional layers for neural nets respect translational symmetry, which helps in image recognition.
+This concept has been generalized to general symmetries \cite{cohen2016group}, and is applied to a large class of models in physics \cite{Albergo_2019,Kanwar_2020,Boyda_2021,Albergo_2021,hackett2021flowbased,Albergo_2022,Abbott_2022,abbott2022sampling,abbott2023normalizing}.

-In this study, we introduce the use of an equivariant transformer within SLMC, exemplified by its application to a two-dimensional spin-fermion model ({\it i.e.} double exchange model).
-Leveraging the extensive capacity of a model of the attention layer, we successfully construct an effective model of the system using the equivariant transformer.
-We find that the model with the attention blocks overcomes poor acceptance rates of linear models and observe similar scaling law as in large language models.
+Machine learning-assisted Monte Carlo methods combined with effective theory have achieved notable success in many areas \cite{Liu_2017,Liu2017-wl,Shen2018-fl,Kohshiro2021-ea,Nagai2017-ux,Nagai2020-gx,Nagai2020-mf,Kobayashi2021-lf,Nagai2023-ui,Nagai2021-pw,Albergo_2019,Kanwar_2020,Boyda_2021,Albergo_2021,hackett2021flowbased,Albergo_2022,Abbott_2022,abbott2022sampling,abbott2023normalizing,Tomiya:2022meu}.
+However, capturing the global correlations arising from fermionic degrees of freedom, which are inherent to quantum systems, remains a significant challenge.
+Traditional machine learning methods, which are often designed for classical data and its convolutions, are ill-suited to capture the unique correlations present in quantum systems.
+To effectively address this challenge, we need to introduce a method that can grapple with both the quantum global correlations and the symmetries inherent to a physical system.

-This paper is organized as follows.
-In Section \ref{sec:model}, we explain our the target system.
-In Section \ref{sec:SLMC}, we review self-learning Monte-Carlo method for the system.
-In Section \ref{sec:effmodel}, we introduce a linear model and an effective model with equivariant attention block.
-In Section \ref{sec:training}, we describe how we train the model.
-In Section \ref{sec:results}, we show our results and discuss them.
-In Section \ref{sec:summary}, we summarize this paper.
+In this study, we develop a Transformer for physical systems with fermions and global symmetries.
+As a example, we apply Transformer on a two-dimensional spin-fermion model ({\it i.e.}, double exchange model) within SLMC.
+Leveraging the extensive capacity of the attention layer, we successfully construct an effective model of the system using the equivariant Transformer.
+We find that the model with the attention blocks overcomes the poor acceptance rates of linear models and exhibits a similar scaling law as in large language models.